quicwg/base-drafts/draft-ietf-quic-transport.md

 A receiver acknowledges receipt of a received packet by sending one or more ACK frames containing the packet number of the received packet.
-To avoid perpetual acking between endpoints, a receiver MUST NOT generate an ack in response to every packet containing only ACK frames.
+To avoid perpetual acknowledgment between endpoints, a receiver MUST NOT generate an ACK frame in response to every packet containing only ACK frames.
 However, since it is possible that an endpoint might only send packets containing ACK frames (or other non-retransmittable frames), the receiving peer MAY send an ACK frame after a reasonable number (currently 20) of such packets have been received.

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.